nikolaswise/three-color-icons/README.md

 ![Color Separations in Illustrator](https://raw.github.com/nikolaswise/three-color-icons/master/images/separations.png)

 ## Implementation
 The CSS that IcoMoon includes with the generated font is an ideal place to start.
 Creating a class called icon, we can call the icon font within a span.
-Each icon also needs it's own class, so we can match each icon with its layers.
+Each icon also needs its own class, so we can match each icon with its layers.
 The ``:after`` pseudo-element is the top layer, and the ``:before`` pseudo-element is the bottom layer.
 Since each icon layer is drawn on a square, aligning all three layers is as simple as giving each pseudo-element a negative margin of 1em.
 This will perfectly align each  layer at every font size.

 In this same section, we can also define the colors of each layer.
 The final markup is a span with a class for the icon font, and a class for the right set of layers.